2023 BAL season

-The 2023 BAL season, also known as BAL Season 3, is the third season of the Basketball Africa League (BAL).
-The season began on 11 March 2023 and will end on 27 May 2023, with the playoffs and finals being played in the BK Arena in Kigali, which hosts the finals for a third season in a row.
-The regular season is played in Dakar, Senegal (Sahara Conference) and Cairo, Egypt (Nile Conference) for a second year in a row.
+The 2023 BAL season, also known as BAL Season 3, was the third season of the Basketball Africa League (BAL).
+The season began on 11 March 2023 and ended on 27 May 2023.
+The playoffs were played in the BK Arena in Kigali, which hosted the final stage for a third season in a row.
+The regular season was played in Dakar, Senegal and Cairo, Egypt, both venues hosted a conference for a second year in a row.

-The qualification games for the season, the Road to BAL, began on 11 October 2022.
-The winners of the 2023 BAL season will automatically qualify for the 2023 FIBA Intercontinental Cup Singapore.
+Al Ahly defeated AS Douanes in the final, which was played in the BK Arena in Kigali, for a first-ever BAL title.
+As the winners, Al Ahly automatically qualified for the 2023 FIBA Intercontinental Cup Singapore.

-US Monastir are the defending champions, having won their first title in the previous season.
+US Monastir were the defending champions, having won their first title in the previous edition, but were eliminated in the Sahara Conference.

 Qualification

 The first round of the qualifying stage consists of 20 teams that play in four groups of five, each held in different cities.
 In the Elite 16, the teams are joined by 6 teams that qualified during the previous 2022 BAL qualification.
 Two groups of five teams are played to determine the six teams that advance to the main tournament.

 On 21 September 2021, FIBA Africa announced the 26 teams in the qualifying tournaments as well as the six countries that would qualify directly.